pascalito007/efrei-cloud-bigdata/capstone-project/README.md

 ![Patient Dashboard](visualization.png)
 Note: The final result does not matter.
 What matter is to showcase every actions you took in order to achieve it.
 So please make sure you take screenshot at each step of your work that demonstrate your work.
+**Hint:** Make use of insights in order to produce the Period over period and the Top 3 visual

 # Notations: